I am a failure. I’m a failure of a husband and a man. No, I didn’t cheat on my wife; I feel like I’ve done the opposite of it, actually.

 But our wedding night turned out to be quite the opposite experience.
 Thus started my failure as a husband and the continuation of my failure as a man.

 During our honeymoon, it came to our attention that I could not achieve a full erection.
-No matter what we did, I could not get erect enough to penetrate my wife.
+No matter what we did, I could not get erect enough to have intercourse.

 This tumultuous experience brought on arguments, tears, and untold amounts of hurt for each of us.